Away from the press and public scrutiny, the Nixons truly were as wholesome as a Norman Rockwell painting.

 The Nixons may have lost the level of respect they once garnered from their fellow Americans, but it must also be stipulated that among the husband and wife duos that have led this country over the past few centuries, Richard and Pat Nixon bear the distinction of being the Presidential pair that’s far and away the least understood, as well.

 The couple’s notorious reputation for being at the bottom of the Presidential Barrel is not surprisingly due to our 37th Chief Executive Officer’s disastrous involvement in the Watergate Scandal and his subsequent impeachment from America’s top political post during his second term in office.
-How incredibly unfortunate this one man’s sins will forever overshadow anything exemplary and worthy of praise achieved during his time served as President of the United States.
+It is truly unfortunate that this man’s sins will forever overshadow anything exemplary and/or worthy of praise achieved during his time served as President of the United States.

 Even more disheartening is the fact that lumped deep within this shameful branding of all-encompassing negation is President Nixon’s wife, along with any/all of her commendable efforts and noteworthy contributions made during her time as America’s First Lady.